tcltk/tklib/modules/wcb/README.txt

 BWidget Entry, Tk spinbox, tile spinbox, tile combobox, text, and ctext widgets.

-How to get it?
+How to Get It?
 --------------

 Wcb is available for free download from the Web page

     http://www.nemethi.de

-The distribution file is "wcb3.5.tar.gz" for UNIX and "wcb3_5.zip" for Windows.
+The distribution file is "wcb3.6.tar.gz" for UNIX and "wcb3_6.zip" for Windows.
 These files contain the same information, except for the additional carriage return character preceding the linefeed at the end of each line in the text files for Windows.